cobi-bike/Module-Grid/README.md

 Glitch.com allows you to edit, host and fork Node.js applications for quick prototyping.

 ## Overview
 This module listens to various speed and navigation events and displays it to the user.
 The user can zoom in and out with his thumb controller.
-In Edit-Mode, he may reorder the tiles to his needs.
+In edit mode, he may reorder the tiles to his needs.

 ## Installation and Setup